AITHM/ACMI/src/contributors/Department-of-Computer-Science-and-Software-Engineering.md

 ---
-name: "Department of Computer Science and Software Engineering"
+name: "Department of Computer Science & Software Engineering"
 affiliation: "University of Western Australia"
 tagRef: "Department of Computer Science and Software Engineering"
 badge: "Department of Computer Science and Software Engineering"